Reimagining Tarraleah

 The good news is the boat ramp at Lake King William isn't affected.
 The campsite will be impacted during the construction period.
 We have temporarily closed the campground.
 We expect it to be closed until the end of 2023 and apologise for any inconvenience.

-To ensure public safety, Butlers Gorge Road (from the Lyell Highway turnoff) will be closed on weekdays between 7am and 5pm for 12 months until at least August 2024.
+To ensure public safety, Butlers Gorge Road (from the Lyell Highway turnoff) will be closed on weekdays between 7am and 5pm.
+This closure will be in place for the foreseeable future as we continue upgrade works at Lake King William.

 Mossy Marsh Dam